Contact + FAQs

 Get in touch with any questions or inquiries by sending a direct message here or emailing me at susanreis@thecyclicalseed.com.

 Session exchanges can easily be paid directly on my website via PayPal, Apple Pay, Google Pay, credit card, or debit.
-Rates are inclusive of credit card fees, which I cover on your behalf so there are no added or hidden costs at checkout.
+Rates are inclusive of credit card fees, which I cover on your behalf so there are no added or hidden costs.

 A portion of my weekly hours is devoted to pro bono work with end-of-life and grief clients, as well as ad hoc crisis work, for those in need through various organizations.
 Your paid sessions help make this possible.